-The course gives an introduction to fundamental concepts within a wide range of topics in physics.
-There is an emphasis on understanding, applications, good knowledge of units, physical argumentation and the use of mathematical and numerical methods.
+The course gives an introduction to a wide range of topics in physics, with emphasis on understanding, applications, units, physical argumentation, and the use of mathematical and numerical methods.

 After finishing this course:

-- you have an fundamental understanding of the most important concepts in physics.
+- you have a fundamental understanding of the most important concepts in physics.

 - you know how to treat important physical phenomena quantitatively and communicate these clearly and correctly with teachers and fellow students, both written and in conversation.